magnetikonline/slack-post/README.md

 ### slackPost.setPreText(preText[,enableMarkdown])
 - Set the optional text that appears above the advanced message block.
-- If `enableMarkdown` is true, will action Slack Markdown-like formatting of the pretext.
+- If `enableMarkdown` is true, will action Slack Markdown-like formatting of given `preText`.
-- When called, will enabled the advanced message format.
+- When called, will enable the advanced message format.
 - Returns the current slackPost object instance.

 ### slackPost.setAuthor(name[,authorURL][,iconURL])
-- Sets a small display section at the top of the message for the message post author.
+- Sets a small display section at the top of the message for the post author.
-- Optional `authorURL` allows setting of a URL for the author (will link both the `name` and `iconURL`).
+- Optional `authorURL` allows setting of a URL for the author (will link both the `name` and `iconURL` within the rendered Slack post).
 - Optional `iconURL` will set a small 16x16px image to the left of the author `name`.
-- When called, will enabled the advanced message format.
+- When called, will enable the advanced message format.
 - Returns the current slackPost object instance.

 ### slackPost.setTitle(title[,URL])
 - Sets a `title`, in bold text near the top of the message area.
 - Optional `URL` allows for the title to be hyperlinked.
-- When called, will enabled the advanced message format.
+- When called, will enable the advanced message format.
 - Returns the current slackPost object instance.

 ### slackPost.setRichText(richText[,enableMarkdown])
-- Sets the `richText` (main text) for the advanced message area.
+- Sets the `richText` (main text) for an advanced message post.
 	- Content will automatically collapse if it contains 700+ characters or 5+ linebreaks, and will display a "Show more..." link to expand the content.
-- If `enableMarkdown` is true, will action Slack Markdown-like formatting of the main message text.
+- If `enableMarkdown` is true, will action Slack Markdown-like formatting of given `richText`.
-- When called, will enabled the advanced message format.
+- When called, will enable the advanced message format.
 - Returns the current slackPost object instance.

 ### slackPost.addField(title,value[,isShort])
-- Adds message meta data in a table format at the footer of the advanced message area.
-Can be called multiple times to add multiple field items.
+- Adds message meta data in a tabular format at the footer of the message area.
+Method can be called multiple times to add multiple field items to the rendered table.
-- Optional `isShort` controls if field data is considered short enough to allow side-by-side tabular display with other field items, otherwise field item will consume its own full table row.
+- Optional `isShort` boolean controls if field data is considered short enough to allow side-by-side tabular display with the following/next field item, otherwise field `title`/`value` will consume its own full table row.
-- When called, will enabled the advanced message format.
+- When called, will enable the advanced message format.
 - Returns the current slackPost object instance.

 Example: